tdot124/music-library/README.md

 # Music Library API

 This Music Library API was built as my first backend project as part of the Manchester Codes software development bootcamp.
-The objectves were to use what we had learnt to design and implement an API that can perform CRUD (Create, Read, Update, Delete) operations on a database.
+The objectves were to design and implement an API that can perform CRUD (Create, Read, Update, Delete) operations on a database.

 This API lets you interact with a database to use CRUD functions on artist and album data.
 Album data is linked to artists via a foreign key.